 Once you've got your super sorted with these quick wins, you can consider ways to boost your balance, including:

-- Salary sacrificing: you can contribute extra cash into your super from your before-tax salary and it will only be taxed at 15%1, rather than at your usual marginal tax rate.
-However, your total super contributions (including any your employer makes on your behalf) don’t exceed $25,000 per year.
+- Salary sacrificing: you can contribute extra cash into your super from your before-tax salary and it will only be taxed at 15%3, rather than at your usual marginal tax rate.
+However, make sure your total super contributions (including any your employer makes on your behalf) don’t exceed $25,000 per year.
 Speak to your payroll department to set up a salary sacrifice.

 - Personal tax-deductible contributions: if your employer doesn’t offer salary sacrifice, you’re unemployed, self-employed or don’t want to salary sacrifice, you can make a personal tax-deductible contribution to your super, which is also taxed at 15%, and subject to the $25,000 per year limit.